StingraySoftware/HENDRICS/docs/technical_details.rst

 * The ``use_memmap`` and ``tmp`` options (memory-mapped output files) only apply to host memory, and are ignored on the GPU.

-Each call copies the input to the GPU and the histogram back to host memory.
-In the ``--fast`` search, this happens once per step of the search grid.
+Each call to a GPU histogram copies the input to the GPU and the histogram back to host memory.
+The ``--transient`` search does this at each trial frequency.

 Design
 ~~~~~~

 :mod:`hendrics.gpu` contains a minimal backend registry, ``_BACKENDS``.
 Each entry
 says whether the backend can be used, which array module implements it (NumPy or
-CuPy), and how to copy its arrays back to host memory.
-Only ``"cpu"`` and
+CuPy), and how to copy arrays to its memory and back to host memory.
+Only
-``"cupy"`` exist now; other array libraries (e.g. JAX or PyTorch) could be added
+``"cpu"`` and ``"cupy"`` exist now; other array libraries (e.g. JAX or PyTorch)
-without changing the functions using the registry.
+could be added without changing the functions using the registry.

+**The** ``--fast`` **search on the GPU.** At every step of the search, the event
+times and the time slice (sub-profile) of each event are the same; only the pulse
+phases change. ``hendrics.efsearch._FastSearchOnDevice`` is created once per
+search: it copies the times and the slice indices to the GPU.
+At each step, its
+``profiles`` method computes the phases and the sub-profiles on the GPU (with
+``bincount`` on precomputed indices), and its ``stats`` method shifts and sums the
+sub-profiles for every trial and computes Z^2, copying back only the Z^2 values.

+The second part is a small CUDA program (a "kernel"), in ``hendrics/gpu.py``,
+running one GPU thread per trial shift.
+It is compiled at run time by CuPy
+(``cupy.RawKernel``), so it needs no dependency beyond CuPy.
+Writing it with
+``numba.cuda`` would have needed the separate ``numba-cuda`` package.

+The GPU results are identical to the CPU ones, not only close:

+* The phases are computed with the same operations, in the same order, as the
+  Numba functions ``_fast_phase*``, and the time slice and phase bin of each event
+  with the same arithmetic as the Numba 2D histogram.
+The events that the Numba
+  histogram drops (the last one, on the upper edge of the time range, and those
+  whose phase rounds to exactly 1.0) are dropped on the GPU too.
+* The shifted sub-profiles are sums of whole-number counts, which are exact in any
+  order.
+* The Z^2 sums follow the same order as the Numba code, and the kernel is compiled
+  with ``--fmad=false``: without this, the compiler could merge a multiplication
+  and an addition into a single operation (a "fused multiply-add"), which rounds
+  differently in the last bit.
+* The shift ramps and the cosine and sine tables are computed once by Numba
+  (``_fast_step_constants``, also used by the CPU ``_fast_step``) and copied to the
+  GPU: Numba's ``linspace`` does not round exactly as NumPy's.

+When the array module is NumPy, ``_FastSearchOnDevice`` falls back to the Numba
+``_fast_step``, so the same code runs on the CPU.

+The summed profile of each trial is a small array local to each GPU thread, whose
+size is fixed when the kernel is compiled (one compiled kernel per number of
+bins).
+With a shared buffer in GPU memory instead, the kernel was about 4 times
+slower, because the compiler could not assume that nothing else writes to it.

+GPU memory: at most about 49 bytes per event (466 MiB for 1e7 events, with 16 or
+128 phase bins): the times and slice indices (12 bytes per event) for the whole
+search, plus the temporary arrays of each step.
+It is released at the end of the
+search, and CuPy keeps it in its memory pool for reuse.
+The first time Numba
+compiles ``_fast_step_constants`` in a Python session, the compiler keeps a
+reference to the running functions until Python's garbage collector runs, so the
+memory of that first search is released a little later.

 ``import cupy`` succeeds even on machines without a GPU, so the presence of a CUDA
 device is checked only when the GPU is requested.
 If CuPy or a device is missing,